About This Course

 Homeworks and grading

-The homeworks are to be submitted on Compass2g.
+- We will announce shortly where to submit the homework.
 Type-written submissions are preferred, but hand-written are acceptable only if your handwriting is extremely pretty to look at.

 No late submissions unless any deadline extension is announced.
 For any regrade requests, please go to office hours.